Select Page

 Analysis

-In hindsight, TMLS was convinced that RESO’s Alignment Reports were designed for this exact situation.
+In hindsight, DMLS was convinced that RESO’s Alignment Reports were designed for this exact situation.
 Data sets between organizations are only compared after formatting to the standard, creating clear comparisons and contrasts.

 What took weeks to accomplish with traditional tools and processes would have taken five minutes if the parties were using RESO’s alignment reports.
-This was a key takeaway by TMLS for future planning.
+This was a key takeaway by DMLS for future planning.

 The Acceleration Point